How to Start a Business, part two

 No matter what happens, the ability to frame it in a positive light is essential.
 Don’t roll your eyes.
 It’s true.

-You will experience a wide range of setbacks as a business owner.
+You're gonna face a variety of setbacks as a business owner.
 From minor (a vendor raising prices) to more severe (sudden drop in traffic when Google algorithms change).
 Hopefully, you won’t have any catastrophes (fires, earthquakes, etc.), but they do happen.

 Learn from Failure and Move On: